The Papua Insects Foundation

-- 1545 - The Portuguese Ynigo Ortiz de Retes named New Guinea for the first time "Nueva Guinea" (meaning "New land of wealth", Parsons, 1999).
+- 1545 - The Spanish Ynigo Ortiz de Retes named New Guinea for the first time "Nueva Guinea" (meaning "New land of wealth", Parsons, 1999).
 He lands somewhat east of the Mamberamo River.

 - 1623 - Jan Carstensz sails south of New Guinea and spotted the snow covered mountains for the first time, which is at first disbelieved in Europe.